rzee01/SFreesFA19CMPS231DS/slides/linked-list.md

 # A chain of `node`s
 One more problem... what should the value of `next` be in that last `node`?

-PICTURE With HEAD and tail as NULL
+PICTURE With HEAD and tail as nullptr

 .callout[
 We can remember where the *first* `Node` is by holding a **pointer** to it.